apache/datasketches-website/docs/Sampling/ReservoirSamplingPerformance.md

 ### Code Location

-All testing code for these results are available in the [sketches-misc](https://github.com/DataSketches/sketches-misc) repository.
+All testing code for these results is available in the [sketches-misc](https://github.com/DataSketches/sketches-misc) repository.